tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-x509-node.md

     ![A regisztráció tulajdonságai a portálon](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása
-Ha azt tervezi, hogy részletesebben is áttekinti a Node.js-szolgáltatásmintákat, akkor ne törölje az ebben a rövid útmutatóban létrehozott erőforrásokat.
-Ha nem folytatja a munkát, akkor a következő lépésekkel törölheti a rövid útmutatóhoz létrehozott összes Azure-erőforrást.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Zárja be a Node.js-minta kimeneti ablakát a gépen.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. Az Azure Portalon az eszközkiépítési szolgáltatásban kattintson a **Tanúsítványok** lehetőségre, majd a rövid útmutató céljaira feltöltött tanúsítványra, és végül a **Törlés** gombra a **Tanúsítvány részletei** ablak tetején.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Következő lépések
-Ebben a rövid útmutatóban egy csoportos regisztrációt hozott létre egy köztes vagy fő hitelesítésszolgáltatói X.509-tanúsítvány számára az Azure IoT Hub Device Provisioning Service használatával.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Ha mélyebben szeretné megismerni az eszközkiépítést, folytassa az Azure Portalon az eszközkiépítési szolgáltatás beállításának oktatóanyagával.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub eszközkiépítési szolgáltatás oktatóanyagai](./tutorial-set-up-cloud.md)